What Is Pelvic Health Physical Therapy?

 Founder and owner of Pelvic Health of Santa Barbara.

 I'm Dhara Solanki.
 I'm a Physical Therapist, Mom and I have over 15+ years of clinical experience.
-Dhara received her Master of Science in Biokinesiology and Physical Therapy at University of Southern California and her Doctorate of Physical Therapy from University of California, San Fransisco.
+Dhara received her Master of Science in Biokinesiology and Physical Therapy at the University of Southern California and her Doctorate of Physical Therapy from the University of California, San Fransisco.

 As a 59 year old post-menopausal woman I was having chronic vaginal infections for the past several years due to tightness and changes in my vaginal tissues which no amount of medical treatment could resolve.
 I received immediate relief upon my first pelvic floor treatment by Dhara and the infection has not returned in the 5 months I've been going to her.
 I was able to gradually decrease my appointments and now things are holding very well and I've been released from regular treatments and will return only as needed.
 She also gave me some great yoga stretches for the outer muscles of my pelvis which will empower me to keep that whole area fluid and open.On a psychological, emotional level this is also very profound work and greatly contributed to the final stages of healing of my childhood sexual abuse.
 I feel much more stable and grounded in my own energy center and connected to Mother Earth.
 On a subtle level I have claimed my inner authority and no longer look outside myself for affirmation which has been a huge shift!